JAZZ, GYPSY, AND KLEZMER

 He switched to bass as that electric instrument became popular.
 Floyd had his own hard times recovering royalties in court when the rock band Canned Heat “borrowed” the words to his “On the Road Again.” (see Living Blues magazine issues 58, 59, winter and spring 1984).

 Floyd Jones plays “Dark Road,” c.
-1952, on the Maxwell Street Foundation CD.
+1952, on the And This is Free CD.

 Frank “Little Sonny” Scott, 1927-

 Frank Scott was born in Montgomery, TX, and served in the U.S. Navy during World War II.
 Moving to the Maxwell Street area in Chicago, he played harmonica and drums and sang blues on the street.
 Later he created his own folk art items such as Maxwell Street crosses and, around 2000, built a wooden Juketown Bandstand at the northeast corner of Maxwell and Halsted, to protest the demolition of 2001.
 Even after his bandstand and the stores were torn down, Sonny Scott continued to show up on various streets and at the Maxwell Street Foundation booth at the Chicago Blues Fest during the 2000’s. http://www.chicagoreader.com/chicago/blues-plate-special/Content?oid=908489

 Frank appears along with Jimmie Lee Robinson, Sleepy Otis Hunt, Willie Hudson and Bill Warren on a CD produced in 1995 by photographer Jim Fraher, Lost American Bluesman: http://www.amazon.com/Lost-American-Bluesmen/dp/B000005BNA/ref=ntt_mus_dp_dpt_1

 Good Rockin’ Charles, 1933-1989